Agenda

 Man Mothers

-However, this is High fantasy , a broad subject which includes Science fiction and the science aspect of Temerant is just one more tool in our hands to be used if needed.
-So we shall put Gods aside for awhile and focus on the actions of humans and rhinta.
+However, this is High fantasy fiction, a broad subject which includes Science fiction and the unique science aspect of Temerant is a tool in our hands than can be used if needed.
+So we shall put the plans of Gods aside for a few chapters while and focus on the actions of humans and rhinta instead.
 There will be a biology lesson at π time from guest speaker Snail.
 The rest of this anthology of all things Temerant is all of my own creation.
 And I am Not a robot.
-The ink before you might seem a bit harder to grasp sometimes but as your alar reaches for this secondary binding, your eyes will open wider and you should see further and you will begin to juggle my ideas in your own head.
-I will suggest that if my observations from book one were considered to be Elir level thinking, some of book two might require Relar thinking.
+The branching ink before you might seem a bit harder to hold together sometimes but as your alar reaches for this secondary binding, your inner eyes will open wider and you should see further and you will soon begin to juggle my ideas in your own head.
+I will suggest that if my observations from corner one were considered to be Elir level thinking, some of corner two might require Relar thinking.

 Good luck, and don't stray from too far from the path!